geographika/python-mapscript/README.rst

 Adding Wheels to the Repo
 -------------------------

-Trigger a new build on GitHub Actions with the following in the commit message: `upload-wheels`
+Trigger a new build on GitHub Actions with the following in the commit message: `upload-wheels`.

 On a new release update ``main.yml`` to use the new release version e.g.
 ``git clone https://github.com/mapserver/mapserver.git --branch rel-8-4-0 --single-branch mapserver``